SOUTHLAND CENTER

 Hayward, California

 California's first two enclosed, regional-class malls opened for business during 1964.
-The first in the state, Los Angeles' TOPANGA PLAZA, held a "soft opening" in February.
-The Bay Area's first interior mall was dedicated in October.
+The first, Los Angeles' TOPANGA PLAZA, held a soft opening in February.
+The first stores in the Bay Area's first interior mall opened their doors in April.

 The initial phase of SOUTHLAND CENTER occupied 12 acres of an 82-acre parcel.
 This was located 25 miles southeast of San Francisco's Union Square, in the East Bay suburb of Hayward.
 The mall was built next to PALMA CEIA CENTER.
-This strip complex served the adjacent Palma Ceia Village housing development, which opened in 1953.
+This open-air strip complex served the adjacent Palma Ceia Village housing development, which had opened in 1953.
 PALMA CEIA CENTER was anchored by a freestanding, 2-level (287,000 square foot) Sears.
 This store welcomed first customers on November 6, 1958.

-In addition to Sears, the 620,700 square foot shopping facility was anchored by a 2-level (168,700 square foot) J.C.
-Penney, which was dedicated October 22, 1964.
+In addition to Sears, the 620,700 square foot SOUTHLAND mall was anchored by a 2-level (168,700 square foot) J.C.
+Penney, which was dedicated on October 22, 1964.
 Inline stores opened between 1964 and 1966.
 These included Lerner Shops, Singer Sewing Center, Smith's Clothiers, Grodins men's wear, Roos-Atkins men's wear and an F.W.
 Woolworth 5 & 10.

 Major shopping centers in the vicinity of SOUTHLAND CENTER included BAY FAIR CENTER (1957) {3.3 miles northwest, in San Leandro}, FREMONT HUB (1961) {9.3 miles southeast, in Fremont}, STONERIDGE MALL (1980) {9.7 miles northeast, in Pleasanton} and NEWPARK MALL (1980) {10 miles southeast, in Newark}.